ASCII-Mentorships/quantum-dynamic-programming/README.md

 Dynamic programming is a technique used in computer science to solve a certain class of problems that require computing the solutions of subproblems to solve the bigger optimization problem.
 There are many [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) problems that have dynamic programming solutions which take exponential time.
 The paper we are implementing in this project uses quantum computing to gain a speedup on these classical DP solutions - the results are still exponential time, but with a better complexity (Eg. $O(1.5^{n})$ is better than $O(2^n)$, even though both are exponential complexities).

 ### Plan of Action
-- Week 1 - A few introductory exercises in quantum computing - learn Python, and what a qubit and quantum gates are
+- Week 1 - A few introductory exercises in quantum computing - learn Python, and what qubits and quantum gates are
 - Week 2 - Basic quantum algorithms
-- Week 3 - Start implementing the paper - each person can pick the problem and algorithm
+- Week 3-6 - Implement the paper - each person can pick a problem and algorithm
+- Week 7 - Final presentations

 ### Prerequisites and Techstack
 - Some programming experience, preferably in Python - but you can learn on the way too
 - The QC framework we will use is [Qiskit](https://qiskit.org/)
-- Participants can also pick a different framework of their choice - [here is a list](https://github.com/qosf/awesome-quantum-software)
+- Participants can also pick a different framework of their choice - [here is a list](https://github.com/qosf/awesome-quantum-software#quantum-full-stack-libraries)

 ### Expectations and Deliverables
 - Clean, readable code